 Victor Argueta is a very dedicated student with a charming, kind and respectful personality.
 He cares about others and he is a boy that always tells the truth.
 His passion is reading and practicing jiujitsu martial arts.
 Victor is part of the CCE program at St. Jerome Catholic Church and is an engaged soccer player at the Heart of Texas League.
 He has been part of the GT program for the last 3 years.
 He is an A student in fourth grade at South Bosque Elementary.
 He has participated in the school spelling bee contest and competed in UIL spelling.
 He was part of the honor guard program at South Bosque.
 He is always eager of learning new things and he had self taught how to read and write in Spanish.
 His hobbies are playing guitar, building star wars legos and what he enjoys the most is playing with his sister and his dog.
 Proud parents are Patricia E and Manuel Argueta.

 Greyson is a straight A student who has been recognized for his kindness, helpfulness, and respect of others.
 This year he joined the Special Olympic Buddies program, Panther Pride, River Valley Rumblers Robotics, and competed in UIL number sense.
 Away from school Greyson has swam for the Waco community swim team, HEAT, for over two years and helps serve dinner a few times a year at the Oletha Jamboree – a scholarship fund project in Thornton, TX.
 Greyson enjoys his free time fishing, hunting, camping and exploring outdoors with his family.

-Sponsor benefits include name recognition on all trophies, presentation of awards, logo recognition in April issue of the Hewitt Express magazine, logo recognition on video posted to Chamber’s social media (also boosted on Facebook)
+Attend and lead presentation of trophies all winners at Midway ISD campuses in February, name recognition on all trophies, logo recognition in April issue of the Hewitt Express magazine, logo recognition on video posted to Chamber’s social media and chamber website (also boosted on Facebook)